dlde-2022/dlde-2022.github.io/_pages/home.md

 Moreover, theoretical tools from DE analysis have been used to glean insights into the expressivity and training dynamics of mainstream deep learning algorithms. </p>

 <p>
-This workshop will aim to bring together researchers from each discipline to encourage intellectual exchanges and cultivate relationships between the two communities.
+This workshop will aim to bring together researchers with backgrounds in computational science and deep learning to encourage intellectual exchanges, cultivate relationships and accelerate research in this area.
 The scope of the workshop spans topics at the intersection of DL and DEs, including theory of DL and DEs, neural differential equations, solving DEs with neural networks, and more. </p>